Home » Education » Skillshare vs Udemy Reviewed: Which is one is for whom?

 Skillshare vs Udemy Reviewed: Which is one is for whom?

-Online Learning is a major market right now that’s literally booming, and it couldn’t come at a better time.
-With internet speed and access at an all-time high all over the world, people are just hungry for being able to extend their education without dipping into their savings, or taking out hefty loans, and spending months or years on an expensive degree.
+Online Learning is one of the biggest markets right now, and it couldn’t come at a better time.
+With internet speed and access at an all-time high worldwide, people are hungry for the ability to extend their education without dipping into their savings, taking out hefty loans, or spending months or years on an expensive degree.

-At the top of the Online Learning industry though, two platforms have emerged to become viewed as the best in the business: Udemy and Skillshare.
-People often wonder which one is better, and what the major differences between the two platforms are.
+At the top of the online learning industry though, two platforms have emerged to become viewed as the best in the business: Udemy and Skillshare.
+People often wonder which one is better, and the major differences between the two platforms.

-So if you’re someone who wonders the same thing, let’s break it down real quick to discuss which one is probably right for you if you’re still on the fence deciding which platform to go with.
+So if you’re someone who wonders the same thing, let’s break it down quickly to discuss which one is probably right for you if you’re still in doubt deciding which platform to go with.

 Skillshare Review

-Skillshare by and large is perhaps the more popular of the two platforms simply because it’s a larger and has a more diverse amount of classes that are offered through its Basic, or Premium packages.
-More information about Skillshare.
+Skillshare by and large is perhaps the more popular of the two platforms simply because it’s larger and has a more diverse amount of classes offered through its Basic and Premium packages.

 What separates Skillshare from Udemy though is how it approaches the way you pay for classes.
-Udemy offers courses as a onetime payment that range from $5 all the way to $200, and works more as a sort of specialized store for lessons that you can do.
-Contrast this with Skillshare which operates off of a Subscription model where you can get classes either for Free, or pay $20 a month, or $100 for yearly access.
+Udemy offers courses as a one-time payment that ranges from $5 to $200 and works more as a sort of specialized store for lessons that you can do.
+Contrast this with Skillshare which operates off of a subscription model where you can get classes either for Free, or pay $20 a month, or $100 for yearly access.

 This means that classes with Skillshare are all on offer to you straight out of the box as long as you’re paying the subscription each month/year.

 When it comes to user interface and community though?
 Skillshare does have Udemy beat in the fact that there are just so many different ways to connect with other users in the community.
-Considering that Skillshare reaches out to popular YouTube personalities, and other Online Influencers, you can be sure that if you use Social Media (such as Facebook, Twitter, and Instagram) you’ll find that there’s a lot of people out there to communicate with.
+Considering that Skillshare reaches out to popular YouTube personalities and other Online Influencers, you can be sure that if you use Social Media (such as Facebook, Twitter, and Instagram) you’ll find that there are a lot of people out there to communicate with.

 With that said though, Udemy does offer a lot of things that are different from Skillshare that make it an excellent platform to use, so let’s take a look at that real quick.